 Separate IF strips for wide and narrow bandwidths include individual ratio detectors.
-For some reason the detectors are designed to yield inverted signals.
+One detector inverts the signal while the other does not.
 The wide IF uses a linear-phase Sumida Electric LC filter.
 Narrow uses four 230-kHz Murata ceramic filters cascaded in pairs.
 Narrow drives the meters, servo tuning, muting, and vertical multipath output.
 Wide drives the automatic IF bandwidth circuit.
 A welcome adjustment not often found equalizes wide and narrow audio levels.

 The stereo decoder uses a Panasonic AN363 with external pilot cancellation, adjustable pilot phase compensation, and individual wide and narrow stereo separation adjustments.
 The AN363 channel balance spec is rather loose at 1 dB maximum.
 The ST-9030 provides an adjustment to equalize L and R levels, although equalizing them in stereo yielded a 0.7-dB channel imbalance in mono.